modENCODE-DCC/Bionumbus-Cloud/docs/README.howto.md

 ### How to run IDR on Bionimbus Cloud
 1. Create your VM and setup your environments on Bionimbus Cloud - see http://www.bionimbus.org/tutorials/bionimbus-cloud-instructions/

 2. IDR should be in your path now.
 The full path for IDR is /glusterfs/data/modencode/modencode-dcc/softwares/peakcalls/IDR/idrCode.
-To use IDR, click [https://sites.google.com/site/anshulkundaje/projects/idr here]
+For more information on how to use IDR, see https://sites.google.com/site/anshulkundaje/projects/idr